zrsmith75/node-db3-challenge/README.md

 - [x] Display the ProductName and CategoryName for all products in the database.
 Shows 76 records.

-  SELECT ProductName, CategoryName FROM Products
-  JOIN Categories ON Products.CategoryID = Categories.CategoryID;

-- Display the OrderID and ShipperName for all orders placed before January 9, 1997.
+- [x] Display the OrderID and ShipperName for all orders placed before January 9, 1997.
 Shows 161 records.

-- Display all ProductNames and Quantities placed on order 10251.
+- [x] Display all ProductNames and Quantities placed on order 10251.
 Sort by ProductName.
 Shows 3 records.
-- Display the OrderID, CustomerName and the employee's LastName for every order.
+- [x] Display the OrderID, CustomerName and the employee's LastName for every order.
 All columns should be labeled clearly.
 Displays 196 records.

 ### Database Methods